Superliminal-Defenestration/SD-Sequencer-1/README.md

 Drum machine / sequencer being developed in Kicad 8.
 Open source and free to use, based mainly on Roland TR808s, etc.
-As simple as it gets--- nothing to produce fancy attack/delay.
+As simple as it gets--- nothing to produce fancy attack/decay envelopes on most stuff, mostly only fancy VCA envelopes for white-noise based sounds.
 This is meant to be as easy to understand and low-cost as possible.
 I'll be writing in notes as I develop the system on what math I'm using to determine components :).